American Revolutionary War: Peace negotiations

 On February 27, 1782, a Whig motion to end the offensive war in America was carried by 19 votes.
-North now resigned, obliging the king to invite Lord Rockingham to form a government; a consistent supporter of the Patriot cause, he made a commitment to US independence a condition of doing so.
+North resigned, obliging the king to invite Lord Rockingham to form a government; a consistent supporter of the Patriot cause, he made a commitment to US independence a condition of doing so.
 George III reluctantly accepted and the new government took office on March 27, 1782; however, Rockingham died unexpectedly on July 1, and was replaced by Lord Shelburne who acknowledged American independence.

-American Congress signs a peace

-When Lord Rockingham, the Whig leader and friend of the American cause was elevated to Prime Minister, Congress consolidated its diplomatic consuls in Europe into a peace delegation at Paris.
-All were experienced in Congressional leadership.
-The dean of the delegation was Benjamin Franklin of Pennsylvania.
-He had become a celebrity in the French Court, but he was also an Enlightenment scientist with influence in the courts of European great powers in Prussia, England's former ally, and Austria, a Catholic empire like Spain.
-Since the 1760s he had been an organizer of British American inter-colony cooperation, and then a colonial lobbyist to Parliament in London.
-John Adams of Massachusetts had been consul to the Dutch Republic and was a prominent early New England Patriot.
+When Lord Rockingham was elevated to Prime Minister, Congress consolidated its diplomatic consuls in Europe into a peace delegation at Paris.
+The dean of the delegation was Benjamin Franklin.
+He had become a celebrity in the French Court, but he was also influential in the courts of Prussia and Austria.
+Since the 1760s, Franklin had been an organizer of British American inter-colony cooperation, and then served as a colonial lobbyist to Parliament in London.
+John Adams had been consul to the Dutch Republic and was a prominent early New England Patriot.
 John Jay of New York had been consul to Spain and was a past president of the Continental Congress.
-As consul to the Dutch Republic, Henry Laurens of South Carolina had secured a preliminary agreement for a trade agreement.
-He had been a successor to John Jay as president of Congress and with Franklin was a member of the American Philosophical Society.
+As consul to the Dutch Republic, Henry Laurens had secured a preliminary agreement for a trade agreement.
 Although active in the preliminaries, he was not a signer of the conclusive treaty.

-The Whig negotiators for Lord Rockingham and his successor, Prime Minister Lord Shelburne, included long-time friend of Benjamin Franklin from his time in London, David Hartley and Richard Oswald, who had negotiated Laurens' release from the Tower of London.
+The Whig negotiators included long-time friend of Franklin David Hartley, and Richard Oswald, who had negotiated Laurens' release from the Tower of London.
 The Preliminary Peace signed on November 30 met four key Congressional demands: independence, territory up to the Mississippi, navigation rights into the Gulf of Mexico, and fishing rights in Newfoundland.